mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 # Requirements

 Here is a (potentially growing) list of requirements that should be kept in mind for the design.
-Their implemenation could be iterative.
+Their implementation could be iterative.

 * Efficient, raw storage of data
 * Avoid "overheads" of workspace types like Workspace2D: no errors, no